 For general information and frequently asked questions, please see General Policies and Information.

 For information about the 2017 Summer Clinical Otolayrngology/Obstetrics & Gynecology REsearch (SCORE) Program, visit our website.

 Please apply through the Visiting Student Application Service (VSAS).

 Obstetrics & Gynecology Clerkship San Francisco

-In addition to providing core Ob/Gyn third-year clerkships for UCSF medical students, the Department of Obstetrics & Gynecology in San Francisco also offers two sub-internships for fourth-year medical students: GYNECOLOGY; and HIGH RISK OBSTETRICS (MFM).
+In addition to providing core Ob/Gyn third-year clerkships for UCSF medical students, the Department of Obstetrics & Gynecology in San Francisco also offers a sub-internship for fourth-year medical students in GYNECOLOGY.
 Rotations are based on a calendar month, though some flexibility may be permitted to align with individual medical school blocks.